m1rkwood/wordpress-docker/README.md

-# Install Wordpress inside a Docker Container for development
+# Your Wordpress site inside a Docker Container

 Docker setup to install your Wordpress site locally as a development environment.

 ## Prepare you database & files

 Export your database from your production site.
-Open the .sql file with an editor and change your production url (i.e `https://example.com` && `https://www.example.com`) to `http://127.0.0.1:8080`) using search and replace.
+Open the .sql file with an editor and change your production url (i.e `https://example.com` && `https://www.example.com`) to `http://127.0.0.1:8080` using search and replace.

-Export the `wp-content` folder of your Wordpress.
+Export the `wp-content` folder of your Wordpress site.

 ## Setup folder structure & .env

 Create an `import` folder.
 Import your `wp-content` folder to the root of your project.
 You should have the following folder structure:

 ```